 Preterm baby care ware (equipment, drugs, and formulae) can thus be life-critical as they provide the respiratory, nutritional, and thermal backup necessary for the survival of pre-term baby.
 The services section accounted for the largest portion of the overall preterm infant care market at $15 billion in 2010.

 New product launches and technology up gradation are the two main strategies adopted by the players to stay competitive in this market.
-The Vancouver, Canada market for preterm care devices.
+The Toronto, Canada market for preterm care devices.
 The Canada market for preterm caution Synonyms/Hypernyms (Ordered by Estimated Frequency) of noun device is mature and fragmented, with numerous players offering both basic and sophisticated equipment’s at affordable 4 senses of rate.
 The availability of low-cost, locally manufactured devices is driving market growth, as these generate enormous revenues by widening consumer base to tier II and tier III healthcare providers.

 However, the decreasing incidence of preterm births is the major factor inhibiting the growth of the Canada market for preterm infant care products and services.
 Also, the Canada government initiatives to lower preterm birth incidence rate are expected to significantly reduce the number of preterm births in the country.
 For instance, the government campaign “Healthy People2010” aimed to reduce the country’s preterm birth rate from 12.7% in 2007 to 7.6% in 2010.
 According to the Subject Core for Health, 1 in 8 Canada births are preterm and preterm birth rates in the Canada have declined from 12.8% in 2006 to 12.3% in 2008.